4 Hyperparameter Optimization

 function to create a TuningInstanceSingleCrit

-(Section 4.3)).
-For this example we will use three-fold resampling and will optimise the classification error measure.
-Note that we use trm("none")
+For this example we will use three-fold cross-validation and optimize the classification error measure.
+Note that in the next section we will continue our example with a grid search tuner, so we select trm("none")

 learner = lrn("classif.svm",